 We had the feeling we were “that good.”
 We didn’t need to take intentional date nights when our children were still little.
 After all, I just couldn’t hand over my angels to just ANYONE.
 So, my babies took precedence over my marriage.

 And my rockstar husband said, “no problem”.
 He’s a good man who’s always trying to relieve my stress and make my life easier, so letting it ride seemed like the right to do.

-We continued like this three kids later with less, and less #TeamUs time.
+We continued like this three kids later with less and less #TeamUs time.
 All the while, we rolled with it, feeling none the wiser about the whole thing.

 What we didn’t see happening was the slipping away in our hearts.
-We went about each day in our quiet comfort totally unaware that we went from wishing we had more time together… to getting used to our regular routine… to finally not caring so much about it.
+We went about each day in our quiet comfort totally unaware that we went from wishing we had more time together… to get used to our regular routine… to finally not caring so much about it.

 Not in an “I don’t want to be married” kind of way.
 But in an “I forgot how good it used to be” kind of way.

 It became easy to not have to work at anything.
 To just foolishly believe our healthy marriage was divorce-proof.
 Even though we took a solemn vow to stay committed to each other till death do us part, doesn’t mean we don’t equally have the responsibility to cultivate and nourish our marriage as well.